This blog may contain affiliate links. Read our disclosure policy for more info.

 And for a little luxury, the Rimrock Resort Hotel is a must!
 With an onsite spa, balconies with amazing views, as well as a restaurant and bar this hotel is a must!
 Plus, it is located a couple of minutes from town in a quieter location.

-Alternatively, there are a few other great areas to stay in Banff National Park including in Lake Louise and remote areas.
+Alternatively, there are a few other great areas to stay in Banff National Park including Lake Louise and remote areas.

 5. Bow Valley Parkway